StanfordSpezi/SpeziSpeech/README.md

 > [!IMPORTANT]
 > If your application is not yet configured to use Spezi, follow the [Spezi setup article](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/initial-setup) to setup the core Spezi infrastructure.

-### 2. Configure the [`SpeechRecognizer`](https://swiftpackageindex.com/stanfordspezi/spezispeech/documentation/spezispeech/speechrecognizer) and the [`SpeechSynthesizer`](https://swiftpackageindex.com/stanfordspezi/spezispeech/documentation/spezispeech/speechsynthesizer) in the Spezi `Configuration`
+### 2. Configure the `SpeechRecognizer` and the `SpeechSynthesizer` in the Spezi `Configuration`

-The `SpeechRecognizer` and `SpeechSynthesizer` modules needs to be registered in a Spezi-based application using the [`configuration`](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/speziappdelegate/configuration) in a [`SpeziAppDelegate`](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/speziappdelegate):
+The [`SpeechRecognizer`](https://swiftpackageindex.com/stanfordspezi/spezispeech/documentation/spezispeech/speechrecognizer) and [`SpeechSynthesizer`](https://swiftpackageindex.com/stanfordspezi/spezispeech/documentation/spezispeech/speechsynthesizer) modules need to be registered in a Spezi-based application using the [`configuration`](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/speziappdelegate/configuration) in a [`SpeziAppDelegate`](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/speziappdelegate):
 ```swift
 class ExampleAppDelegate: SpeziAppDelegate {